newmexicoCourtRecords.us is a privately owned website that is not owned or operated by any state government agency.

 • The tuition fees for the child’s education in a private school (where applicable)

-• Auto insurance for the teenage road-user (where applicable)
+• Auto insurance for the teenage road user (where applicable)

 Child support stops when the child dies, marries, or joins the military.
 The support for a child ends once such a child becomes emancipated legally.
-This can either be when the child turns 18 (or when the individual graduates) or by court order.
+This may be when the child turns 18 (or when the individual graduates) or by court order.
 However, pursuant to section 40–4–7, child support continues when the child suffers a disability that hinders the ability to be self-sufficient.

 What is the Average Child Support Payment in New Mexico?

-How do I apply for Child Support in New Mexico?
+How Do I Apply For Child Support in New Mexico?

 • Establish the non-custodial parent’s child support obligations